Retiring to Fuerteventura – How We Did It

 Our honeymoon in El Cotillo

 After living together for 17 years, we finally got married in 2008.
-We came to Fuerteventura for three weeks on honeymoon, of course, and stayed in El Cotillo, never dreaming that one day we would be retiring in Fuerteventura.
+We came to Fuerteventura for three weeks on honeymoon and stayed in El Cotillo, never dreaming that one day we would be retiring in Fuerteventura.

 We stayed in a lovely apartment in El Cotillo, overlooking the lagoons and the beaches.
-During that stay, we fell in love with El Cotillo, making many friends that are still friends today.
+During that stay, we fell in love with El Cotillo, making many friends who are still friends today.

-Two days from the end of our honeymoon we went for a walk and happened to look in an estate agent’s window.
-That was it, the idea came into our heads that we wanted an apartment there ourselves.
-By the following day we had chosen one and made all the arrangements to buy it.
-Well we like to take our time and think things through thoroughly before we commit ourselves!
+Two days before the end of our honeymoon, we went for a walk and happened to look in an estate agent’s window.
+That was it; the idea came into our heads that we wanted an apartment there ourselves.
+By the following day, we had chosen one and made all the arrangements to buy it.
+Well, we like to take our time and think things through thoroughly before we commit ourselves!

 Deciding to retire in Fuerteventura